rtnl/ion/docs/README.md

 # Ion

-Ion is a minimalist protocol for serializing structured data.
+Ion is a minimalist binary format for structured data.

 ## Supported types